usrme/website/src/pages/posts/learning-laravel-by-building-a-postal-code-finder.md

 This segment is brought to you through [Geoportal by the Land and Spatial Development Board of the Republic of Estonia](https://geoportaal.maaamet.ee/eng/spatial-data/address-data/postal-codes-p661.htm).
 A round of non-ironic applause, please!
 Really, my project quite literally wouldn't exist without such easy access to all the relevant data.

 There's a ZIP file up for download that is updated on the fifth of every month that contains a single CSV file with only six columns: address ID, postal code, short address, long address, and X and Y coordinates.
 I knew I wanted to make the deployment scenario as simple as possible, so when setting up the Laravel project I chose SQLite as the database driver.
-This made developing locally a breeze as I could just import the CSV file into an existing database using a command like:
+This made developing locally a breeze as I could basically just import the CSV file into an existing database using a command like:

 ```shell
 sqlite3 database/database.sqlite \